Did you know that your very first progress note should look different from your other client case notes?

 When that happens, simply document the portions you did cover (and with whom you discussed it) and then what you plan to cover in the next session.
 However, I do recommend that you review limits to confidentiality and obtain consent at the first session, whenever possible.

 I've got one for you!
-Check out this sample note below to see how it looks when we put it all together.
+Check out this sample intake progress note below to see how it looks when we put it all together.
 I'm using the DAP note format here...

 Client arrived early and had completed intake paperwork online using client portal.
 Reviewed with client the limits to confidentiality, potential benefits and drawbacks of treatment, communication outside of session and attendance policies.
 Obtained consent for treatment.
 Discussed biopsychosocial history further and completed all intake paperwork.
 Assessed reason for treatment, current struggles and symptoms.
 Identified goals for treatment.
 Current goals include 1) Creating a routine for relaxation and self-care and 2) Identifying priorities and planning for work and home tasks accordingly.
 Client requested weekly assignments to stay on task so we will use this format to start and evaluate after 6-8 weeks.

 Client was comfortable disclosing details about prior treatment and mental health history.
 Exhibits excellent insight and desire for continued personal growth but is frustrated with ongoing struggles and feels she is not meeting her potential.
 Previously treated for both depression and anxiety, for which she has created excellent coping strategies and continues to use cognitive-behavioral techniques to address.
 Currently struggling with symptoms related to ADHD as primary concern.